History of Native Americans in Washington, D.C.: Native American monuments and museums in Washington, D.C.

-Established in 2004, the National Museum of the American Indian is a museum in Washington, D.C. devoted to the culture of the indigenous peoples of the Americas.
+Established in 2004, the National Museum of the American Indian is a museum in Washington, D.C., devoted to the culture of the indigenous peoples of the Americas.
 It is part of the Smithsonian Institution group of museums and research centers.

-In 2020, The National Native American Veterans Memorial was opened on the grounds of the National Museum of the American Indian in Washington, DC.
+In 2020, The National Native American Veterans Memorial was opened on the grounds of the National Museum of the American Indian in Washington, D.C.
 The memorial recognizes the "enduring and distinguished service of Native Americans in every branch of the US military."

 D.C.
 Native American protests

 1972 occupation of BIA headquarters

 On November 3, 1972, a group of around 500 American Indians took over the BIA building, the culmination of their Trail of Broken Treaties walk.
 They intended to bring attention to American Indian issues, including their demands for renewed negotiation of treaties, enforcement of treaty rights and improvement in living standards.
 They occupied the Department of Interior headquarters from November 3 to 9, 1972.